kaihendry/dabase.com/content/blog/2024/darragh-power-cut.md

 * Candles have a really nice light, but really impractical
 * [Vodafone's network was down.](https://i.imgur.com/nYeoko9.png).
 My parents had a weak but effective 5G signal with EE.
 * Tesla was great for charging my phone, but as soon as left the car, the car went to sleep and stopped charging!
 Annoying.
 Update: I should have activated camp mode, but that would have drained the battery with the heating on.
+* We were terrified to open the fridge and freezer, so we didn't.
+Some food was lost, but I'm more concerned about the missed opportunity to cook the food before it went off.

-We need a product like the Tesla power wall.
+We need a product like the Tesla power wall, however it's max capacity is around 10 kWh, and a large household we can consume 40 kWh in a day... it would be non-trivial to restrain our power usage to 10 kWh a day.